 3. Celebrate Their Child: It is a wonderful bit of nature in that parents adore their children, no matter what.
 As we are working closely with their kids you’ll gain nothing but brownie points if you find ways of showing that you too see their child’s special qualities.
 These don’t always need to be grand awards or gestures.
 Sometimes a few carefully chosen words mean much more than anything else.

-5. Learn to Let Go: I’ve often wished there was a website that would give you the satisfaction of pressing “send” on an email that would feel oh so good to send.
+5. Learn to Let Go: I’ve often wished there was a website that would give you the satisfaction of pressing “send” on an email that would feel oh so good to send when you feel someone has wronged you.
 99% of the time it’s a really bad idea to press send to the actual person.
 99% of the time it’s a great idea to instead put things into perspective and learn to let go of needing to be proven to be right.
 Regardless of who did what, said what, should have done what… you’ll attract more bees with honey than vinegar.
 And once you get really good at it, it’s actually equally as satisfying to be “oozing in honey” when needed…

 6. Watch Written Word: Be very conscious of your tone in written communications with parents.
 In this digital age where we communicate via text and email it is easy to become blahsee about niceties.
 However, written communication can often be misinterpreted without careful attention.
 Not only that, but any written communication is also an opportunity for relationship building.
 Be sure to include a warm salutation, to include a nicety and to sign off with a friendly goodbye.
 Know that capital letters, bold, underlines etc. come across as shouting.
 Spelling mistakes and poor grammar reflect poorly on your business.
 Goofy email backgrounds and moving icons give a less than professional impression.
 Find your “digital voice” by looking for the perfect combo of pleasantness and business.
 Never write anything that you wouldn’t say face to face.
 Never write anything that you wouldn’t want publicly published.
 This seems trivial, but just one misinterpreted email can damage years of relationship-building with your piano studio clients.